googleapis/google-cloud-java/docs/client_retries.md

 Multiple attempts, hopefully, will result in a successful response from the server.

 Default retry values are selected by the team operating the cloud service.
-These retry values are configured for each RPC.
+These retry values are configured per RPC.
 A service *may* choose to only enable retries for a subset of RPCs.
 It is possible that each RPC for a service is configured differently.

 ## Retry Parameters
 Client libraries have two types of retry parameters to configure: